 What is a co-op

 Many of us have heard of co-ops, but do you actually know what one is?
-Spoiler alert: high street convenience stores are the most well-known type of co-op here in the UK, but they're not the only type of co-op.
+High street convenience stores are the most well-known type of co-op here in the UK, but they're not the only type of co-op.

 Co-op values and principles